Informal care in the municipality of Etten-Leur

 Video material is available in our Video HUB on questions from family caregivers.

-Commissioned by the Etten-Leur municipality, Surplus supports all Etten-Leur family caregivers, young and old.
+Commissioned by the municipality of Geertruidenberg, Surplus supports all family caregivers in Geertruidenberg.